 VC L С N I

 MAX BUILDING HEIGHT

 Primary Structure 50 ft 50 ft 50 ft 2 50 ft 50 ft

 Accessory Structure 1 - 20 ft 20 ft 2 20 ft 20 ft

 MINIMUM BUILDING HEIGHT

 Primary Structure 30 ft 3 - - - -

 MAX LOT COVERAGE

-Gross Impervious Surface Area - 70% 60% 60% SPR 4
+Gross Impervious Surface Area - 70% 60% 60% 70%

+MAXIMUM BUILDING FOOTPRINT 4

+Per Individual Building Section 5,000 sf - - 3,500 sf -

-- (1) The building height of any accessory structure shall not exceed the building height of the principle structure. - 2) All finished floor elevations must be no less than 1 foot above the 100-year flood elevation. - (3) The minimum height of the functional first story shall be 12 feet. - (4) SPR indicates requirement to be determined in site plan review.
+- (1) The building height of any accessory structure shall not exceed the building height of the principle structure. - 2) All finished floor elevations must be no less than 1 foot above the 100-year flood elevation. - (3) The minimum height of the functional first story shall be 12 feet. - (4) An individual building section shall be considered a structure built to stand alone and/or connect to adjacent buildings such as a wing or addition adjoined via a fire wall, breezeway, or other structural element providing for the articulation of the principal structure(s) to appear as a smaller scale.